 Ease of Attaching Car Seat

-The Vista car seat attachment varies depending on which car seat you've opted for.
-In our tests we used the native UPPAbaby Mesa and the award winning Chicco Keyfit 30.
+The Vista car seat attachment varies depending on which car seat you chose.
+In our tests, we used the native UPPAbaby Mesa and the award-winning Chicco Keyfit 30.
 Keep in mind though that the Vista is fairly versatile and is also compatible with the Maxi Cosi Mico, Mico AP Mico NXT, Citi, Cabrio, CabrioFix, Nuna, Cybex Aton, Cybex Aton 2, Aton Q, and the Chicco Keyfit not 30.

 UPPAbaby Cruz Combo and Peg Perego Booklet Combo for ease of attaching car seats to the stroller.
 The high score for this metric is the Bugaboo Bee 3 Combo with a score of 10 using the Chicco Keyfit 30 adapter that allows you to pretty much set the carrier into the loop and it clicks in place by itself.
 The low score for the group is 2 for the BOB Revolution Flex Combo with the Chicco.
 This installation required a little bit of finagling around the canopy and then pressure to get the seat locked in place.
 The added step of using the strap to secure the carrier sealed its fate as the lowest ranking combo in the review.
-Overall, the Vista has a 3rd place rank in the group for ease of car seat attachment, but thanks to ties there are 3 strollers (2 of which are frame strollers) that offer easier attachment.
+Overall, the Vista came in 3rd place for ease of car seat attachment, but thanks to ties there are three strollers (2 of which are frame strollers) that offer easier attachment.

 Weight and Folded Size

 The Vista is one of the heavier options in this review with a frame weight of 20.4 pounds without the included toddler seat that includes a canopy.
 This weight is the frame and storage bin alone.
 The Vista earned a score of 5 of 10 for the metric making it below average, but not the lowest score in the group.
-The heaviest stroller and lowest scoring is the Revolution Flex with a score of 3 and an overall weight of 26.5 pounds.
+The heaviest stroller, with the lowest score, is the Revolution Flex with a score of 3 and an overall weight of 26.5 lbs.
 The lightest in the group is the Baby Trend Snap-N-Go EX, a bare bones frame stroller that weighs around 10 pounds.

 Ease of Use

-The Vista has a rather large canopy that we really liked in our standard stroller review.
-Unfortunately however when you remove the toddler seat you also remove the canopy as they are one unit.
+The Vista has a rather large canopy that we liked in our standard stroller review.
+Unfortunately, however, when you remove the toddler seat you lose the canopy as they are one unit.
 This means the only canopy for use in the stroller car seat combo is the canopy on the carrier.
 The upside is this decreases the overall weight of the stroller more than those that retain the canopy, but it still isn't enough to make the Vista a light weight option; meaning that in the end, given the higher overall weight, we wish there was still a useable canopy attached to the frame so we had extra coverage for the carrier.

 The tires on the Vista are foam filled rubber with a dense plastic wheel.
 The wheel feels more solid than that on the UPPAbaby Cruz and the tires are made with a thicker rubber.
 The rubber will offer baby a little more comfort over rough terrain, but the foam filling means you'll never have a flat.
-While we like rubber tires and the idea of a no flat wheel, we think pneumatic tires usually offer more comfort for the passenger; the Vista does however have 4 wheel shocks, and even though they are not adjustable it does offer a little more comfort to the overall ride.
+While we like rubber tires and the idea of a no-flat wheel, we think pneumatic tires usually offer more comfort for the passenger; the Vista does, however, have 4 wheel shocks, and even though they are not adjustable it does provide a little more support to the overall ride.